DevOps

 admin

-Continuous integration and deployment is not just a fancy word, having efficient and strong pipelines can ultimately save a lot of time when developing software.
-When deploying an small REST API written in php, I had to quickly implement a deployment strategy using GitLab's CI/CD features.
+Continuous integration and deployment are not just a fancy words, having efficient and strong pipelines can save a lot of time when developing software and maybe more important, can make software development more pleasant.
+Recently I had to deploy a small REST API written in php, so I had to implement quickly a deployment strategy using GitLab's CI/CD features.
 Here's a first-person account of how I enhanced our deployment workflow, focusing particularly on a pipeline setup designed for deploying PHP applications via FTP.

 Setting the Stage

-We used a small REST API written in PHP that needed minimal changes to automate its deployment.
-Our goal was to streamline the process so updates could be deployed quickly and without manual intervention.
-By setting up a GitLab CI/CD pipeline, we ensured that any updates were automatically pushed to production, saving time and reducing errors, making our deployment process more efficient and reliable.
+We had to use a small REST API written in PHP and it needed only minimal changes to automate its deployment.
+We wanted to streamline the process so updates could be deployed quickly and without manual intervention.
+By setting up a GitLab CI/CD pipeline, I ensured that any updates were automatically pushed to production, saving time and reducing errors, making our deployment process more efficient and reliable.

-We start by setting the follwing environment variables in the GitLab web interface in project Settings > CI/CD > Variables.
-This allows us to securely store the credentials, avoiding storing them in the repository and to easily be able to change the deployment destination by just changing the variables:
+I started by setting the follwing environment variables in the GitLab web interface in project Settings > CI/CD > Variables.
+It allows to securely store the credentials, avoiding storing them in the repository and to easily be able to change the deployment destination by just changing the variables:

 The Pipeline Breakdown